 “What you do makes a difference.
 And you have to decide what kind of difference you want to make.”

-There are so many more women of history who can inspire, who can make us believe in ourselves.
+There are so many more women of history who can inspire and make us believe in ourselves.
 Listen to their words, read their stories, then start your adventure.
 It may be in the lives of your family, your community, your country, or your culture.
 Whether it’s in the small town you live or crossing the equator to adventures in lands you have never seen, find your purpose, then make your mark.
 Be encouraged: ladies before us have done it.
 We can too.

 Don’t miss these popular articles: